 Three laboratory spaces (about 2,200 square feet) exist in the basement level of Hamilton Hall (B07, B08, and B09).
-These labs are dedicated to the analysis of soil and water geochemistry and the mineralogical compositions of rocks.
+These labs are dedicated to the analysis of soil, water, and rock geochemistry and the mineralogical compositions of rocks.
 These facilities include extensive bench space, available gas, vacuum and air lines, fume hoods, and wireless internet access.
 The labs are also equipped with a Barnstead pure water system.
-Additional laboratory spaces on the 2nd floor (about 1,200 square feet in total) are dedicated to sample preparation and analysis via isotope ratio mass spectrometry and Rock Eval pyrolysis.
+Additional laboratory spaces on the 2nd floor (about 1,200 square feet in total) are dedicated to sample preparation and analysis via isotope ratio mass spectrometry and Rock-Eval pyrolysis.

 ICP-OES (PerkinElmer Optima 8300)

 The Optima 8300 is a bench-top, dual-view ICP-OES with two solid-state SCD detectors, allowing measurement in the same run of high and low concentrations of a variety of samples for enhanced productivity and accuracy even with complex matrices.
 The detection limits is about 0.5uM depending on the element being analyzed and the sample matrix.
 The instrument gives a linear response over 3-4 orders of magnitude in concentration (e.g., 0.1 - 500 mM Mn).

 The XRF offers a rapid, nondestructive method for analysis of soils and sediments.